shashank3959/me759-final-project/README.md

 CUDA Accelerated Implementation of Naive Bayes and it’s variants

 ## Data Preprocessing Step
-The data preprocessing is an important step in the machine learning pipeline and we used Python only to preprocess the text data into suitable format such as onehot and bag of words models.
+We used [IMDb movie review dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) and we preprocess the text data into suitable format such as onehot and bag of words models using Python packages such as NLTK and scikit-learn.
 In order to run the python script in Euler, open python.sh file and change the algoID variable as follows,

 1: GaussianNB <br>
 2: BernoulliNB <br>